Teaching Fellowship for Black Writers

 In a Nutshell

 GrubStreet’s Teaching Fellowship for Black Writers provides financial and professional development support to two self-identified Black writers interested in teaching classes, participating in events, and working with our instructors and staff to deepen our curriculum.
-The fellowship includes compensation of $25,000, artistic mentorship, a showcase of the Fellows’ work, and access to the GrubStreet community and the Muse and the Marketplace conference.
+The fellowship includes compensation of $25,000, artistic mentorship, and access to the GrubStreet community and the Muse and the Marketplace conference.
 In time, the program aims to offer sustainable support to Black Writers and create a cohort of fellows who have direct access to GrubStreet resources, classes, and events.
 We also hope the fellows can influence GrubStreet’s pedagogy and cultural vision based on their experience and feedback.

 Details

-The fellowship begins September 5th, 2023 and runs through the end of August 2024.
+The fellowship begins September 3rd, 2024 and runs through the end of August 2025.

 Who Should Apply